 One aspect that makes Unified Communications great for businesses is its many integrated features.
 Altogether, these features work to make communication easy.
-In this blog, I'm focusing on a single Unified Communications feature and discussing the way it benefits organizations.
+In this blog, I'm focusing on a single Unified Communications feature that does a lot to benefit organizations: Contact Center.

 First things first, if you're new to Unified Communications, know that it's an integrated business technology solution that makes it possible to communicate seamlessly across all areas of business.
 I've written about the various benefits businesses experience with Unified Communications, and I've introduced a few of the most popular features as well.